splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/4-project/3-activities.md

 - Allow the player to move their character around with WASD
 - Not allow the player to move their character outside of the window
 - Allow the player to collect a key once their character has overlapped with the key
-- Check to see if keys have been collected in the correct order
+- Check to see if keys have been collected in the correct colour order
   - If so, stop taking input and display "WIN" on the window
-  - If not, spawn the keys in different random locations again, making sure to not initially overlap with the character
+  - If not, spawn the keys in different random locations again with the same colours, making sure to not initially overlap with the character